 Sleeping in Airports

 Consistently voted one of the world’s top airport experiences, you may wish your layover here is longer!
-In fact, some travellers purposely plan to spend a whole day or overnight here to check out all the cool technology, food, and in-airport amenities like gardens, a golf course, and movie theatres.
-Make the best of your time here with these 16 things to do on a layover at Seoul Incheon Airport.
+In fact, some travellers purposely plan to spend a whole day or overnight here to check out all the cool technology, food, and in-airport amenities like observation decks, a Traditional Cultural Center, and more!
+Make the best of your time here with these 14 things to do on a layover at Seoul Incheon Airport.

 1. Explore the food scene